sethryder/ebs_snapshot_godfather/README.md

 ## CloudWatch Rule

-You can use a CloudWatch rule to trigger the lambda to run once a day.
-You will want to choose the lambda as the target for the rule.
+You can use a CloudWatch rule to trigger the Lambda to run once a day.
+You will want to choose the Lambda as the target for the rule.

 Select "Constant (JSON text)" and use the following JSON: